-Beth Morling is Associate Professor of Psychology at the University of Delaware.
-She attended Carleton College in Northfield, MN, and received her Ph.D. from the University of Massachusetts at Amherst.
-Before teaching at Delaware, she held positions at Union College (NY) and Muhlenberg College (PA).
-She has taught research methods at Delaware almost every semester for eight years.
-In addition to research methods, she also teaches undergraduate cultural psychology and a seminar on the self-concept, as well as a graduate course in the teaching of psychology.
+Beth Morling is Professor of Psychology at the University of Delaware.
+She attended Carleton College in Northfield, Minnesota, and received her Ph.D. from the University of Massachusetts at Amherst.
+Before teaching at Delaware, she held positions at Union College (New York) and Muhlenberg College (Pennsylvania).
+She teaches research methods at Delaware almost every semester, and she also teaches undergraduate cultural psychology, a seminar on the self-concept, and a graduate course on the teaching of psychology.
 Her research in the area of cultural psychology explores how cultural practices shape people’s motivations.
-Dr. Morling recently returned from a year as a Fulbright scholar, teaching and conducting research in Kyoto, Japan, and was the Delaware State Professor of the Year (2014), an award from CASE and the Carnegie Foundation for the Advancement of Teaching.
+Dr. Morling has been a Fulbright scholar in Kyoto, Japan, and was the Delaware State Professor of the Year (2014), an award from CASE and the Carnegie Foundation for the Advancement of Teaching.